RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng3szuc/

 Three people.
 Reddit users full of spare time and free time sit in the audience to 3 people.
 Democracy is 3 people.
 Audience mentality, bystander effect.
-MAGA is a cult, why is Reddit not teaching cult deprogramming?MAGA prizes guns, do you think gun worship cults can be solved with more guns?
-Charlie Kirk was a gun worshipers, did more guns and m urder solve the Chrlie Kirk media cult problem?
+MAGA is a cult, why is Reddit not teaching cult deprogramming?
+MAGA prizes guns, do you think gun worship cults can be solved with more guns?
+Charlie Kirk was a gun worshipers, did more guns and murder solve the Charlie Kirk media cult problem?
 Cult deprogramming is how you solve a cult.
-Teaching and learning, it can take years of extreme effot.
+Teaching and learning, it can take years of extreme effort.
 Ask teachers how easy it is is to teach people in a cult But that's the job.
-Not mocking peopple, but rescuing people.
-We are an intelelctually homeless generation.
+Not mocking people, but rescuing people.
+We are an intellectually homeless generation.
 So mind-fucked by Russia that people can not engage nonfiction learning.
-Addiction to memes and trash MAGAc Trump content has wrecked the minds.
+Addiction to memes and trash MAGA / Trump content has wrecked the minds.
 Russia won since year 2013.

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng3vw8r/

 Sick burns against Canada, Greenland, trade partners all across the world.
 Sick burns are all USA gives a shit about.
-Sick burns won'put food on tables.
+Sick burns won't put food on tables.
 Traded a smart nation for trash memes.

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng3ya4t/

 MAGA values are shallow and superficial.
 RFK Jr says he can diagnose by just looking.
-Poorly trained police can tell someone is an illegal immigrant just by superficial and shallow obsevations.
+Poorly trained police can tell someone is an illegal immigrant just by superficial and shallow observations.
 Reddit messages to further program this shallow thinking in the  Reddit audience.

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng2nlej/